HongShan: HongShan (2023 to present)

 In November 2023, it was reported that despite scrutiny from US lawmakers, several new investors signed on with HongShan.
 They include CalPERS and University of Washington Investment Management.
 Existing investors such as CPP Investment Board and Regents of the University of California added additional commitments.

 In July 2024, HongShan raised its first new fund as a separate entity.
 It raised 18 billion RMB ($2.5 billion) for its new fund to invest in startups.

 In October 2024, HongShan set up a London office to look for investment opportunities in Europe with plans to make overseas investments.

 In November 2024, it was reported HongShan was struggling to deploy its large cash pile in a sluggish domestic market and tightening US controls.

 In 2025, HSG acquired a majority stake in the audio equipment maker Marshall Group.
-The deal, valued at $1.1 billion, became HSG’s largest investment in Europe.
+The deal, valued at $1.1 billion, became HSG's largest investment in Europe.

 HSG opened an office in Tokyo, Japan in February 2025.

-In September 2025, HSG was shortlisted together with EQT, The Carlyle Group and Boyu Capital to bid for a controlling stake in Starbucks' China operations.
+In September 2025, HSG was shortlisted together with EQT, The Carlyle Group, and Boyu Capital to bid for a controlling stake in Starbucks' China operations.

 In October 2025, Bayer AG was reported to be selling its global Avelox antibiotics business to HSG.

+In December 2025, HSG acquired a majority stake in Italian luxury fashion company Golden Goose.

+In August 2026, Bloomberg reported that HSG had held preliminary talks with investors to raise at least $1.2 billion for an early-stage fund targeting artificial intelligence, healthcare, and consumer companies.
+The fund would be the firm's first dollar-denominated vehicle since its separation from Sequoia Capital.